I’m sure many of you have heard this standard uttered lately by billionaire entrepreneur, Marcus Lemonis of NBC’s “The Profit”.

 People, as you (hopefully) know are always integral.
 Even if you’re a one-man or woman operation, the business can’t survive without bodies filling the seats and keeping the proverbial “wheels” turning.

-The “right” people make you profitable, the wrong generally don’t.
+According to Arman Sadeghi, the “right” people make you profitable, the wrong generally don’t.
 If you, as a manager don’t audit your people, and only bother with them when there’s a customer complaint or other problem, such as tardiness or absences, you’re missing the point.

 - Watch your people work, ask them questions to determine their attitude and efficiency (poor attitudes create tension that will find its way to the rest of the team and your customers, thus affecting both the process and product(s).)